codepath/site-week3-lab2-bank-of-codepath-starter/bank-of-codepath-express-api/README.md

-# Bank of Codepath Express API
+# Bank of CodePath Express API

+Run `npm install` to install the required dependencies, then run `npm start` to start the backend.